1388 - Origins of the Inn

 1588 - Armada Screen

-The Armada Screen in Hall is believed to contain wood salvaged from a Spanish galleon and was the gift of Queen Elizabeth I (the Inn’s patron lady).
+The Armada Screen at the west end of Hall, installed in 1588, was once believed, in part at least, to contain wood salvaged from a Spanish galleon and the gift of Queen Elizabeth I (the Inn’s patron lady).
+The defeat of the Spanish Armada was led by the Admiral Lord Howard of Effingham, a Member of the Inn.

 1594 - Comedy of Errors